 During the reporting period SLS planted a total of 7,546,309 seedlings.
-All openings were treated within the two year treatment window.
-A breakdown of the planting since the DFMP approval is shown in Table 16-1 and Table 16-2 below.
+All openings were treated within the two year window for treatment.
+A breakdown of the planting since DFMP approval is shown in Table 16-1 and Table 16-2 below.